AudioDandy/High-End-Open-Hardware-Project/README.md

 About this project: “high-resolution-add-on-tweeter”

-Goal is to develop an open hardware add-on tweeter that will enhance every conventional loudspeaker so that it better suitable to playback high resolution music.
+Goal is to develop an open hardware add-on tweeter that will enhance every conventional loudspeaker for better high resolution music playback.